christiancannata/agrispesa/wp-content/plugins/woo-wallet/readme.txt

 == Description ==

-TeraWallet is a powerful digital wallet and credit system designed for WooCommerce.
-With TeraWallet, you can allow your customers to deposit funds into their accounts, transfer funds to other users, and pay for purchases using their wallet balance.
+TeraWallet is an advanced digital wallet and credit system specially designed for WooCommerce.
+It empowers you to offer your customers a seamless payment experience by allowing them to deposit funds into their accounts, transfer money to other users, and make purchases using their wallet balance.

-In addition to its core wallet functionality, TeraWallet also includes a cashback rewards system that lets you offer discounts and rewards to your customers for their purchases.
-You can set cashback rates for individual products or categories, and even offer bonus cashback for specific promotions or events.
+Beyond its core wallet functionality, TeraWallet introduces an enticing cashback rewards system that enables you to provide discounts and rewards to your customers based on their purchases.
+You have the flexibility to set cashback rates for specific products or categories, and even offer bonus cashback during promotions or special events.

-TeraWallet is fully customizable, with TeraWallet, you can create a seamless and convenient payment experience for your customers while also boosting loyalty and repeat purchases through cashback rewards.
-Try TeraWallet today and streamline your WooCommerce payment system!
+TeraWallet puts you in control with extensive customization options.
+By implementing TeraWallet, you can effortlessly enhance customer loyalty and drive repeat purchases through the attractive cashback rewards.
+Discover the power of TeraWallet today and optimize your WooCommerce payment system for maximum efficiency!

 [youtube https://www.youtube.com/watch?v=Fnpp8qxAWBw]

 = Use case of TeraWallet =
-With this extension, the customers won't have to fill in the payment details every time.
-They can simply log in and pay for products using the wallet money.
-The customers will also get the advantage for earning cashback using the wallet money.
-The admin can process refund to the customer wallet.
+With this plugin, your customers no longer need to repeatedly enter payment details.
+They can conveniently log in and use their wallet funds to make purchases.
+Additionally, customers can earn cashback by utilizing their wallet balance.
+The admin also has the ability to process refunds directly to the customer's wallet.

 = Features of TeraWallet =
 - Wallet system works just like any other payment method.